renovatebot/renovate/docs/development/zod.md

 ### Specify only necessary fields

-External data being queried by Renovate can be very complex, while we may only need a subset of fields for our use cases.
+The external data that Renovate queries can be very complex, but Renovate may only need some of those fields.
-Avoid over-specifying schemas, and instead extract only the minimum necessary fields.
+Avoid over-specifying schemas, only extract fields Renovate really needs.
-If we don't include them, the surface of the contract between external data source is minimal, meaning less errors to fix in the future.
+This reduces the "surface of the contract" between the external data source and Renovate, which means less errors to fix in the future.

-Example of **incorrect** usage if we only care about width, height and length of a box:
+For example, say you want Renovate to know about the width, height and length of a box.
+You should _avoid_ code like this:

 ```ts
 const Box = z.object({